Merci-chao/userChrome.js/README.md

 # Semi-Full Screen / Picture-in-Picture Mode (SemiFullScreen@Merci.chao.uc.js)
 Full screen with keeping your task bar visible, or hide the toolbars when not maximized (picture-in-picture).
 [Add-on Page (web archive)](https://web.archive.org/web/20181102230042/https://addons.mozilla.org/en-US/firefox/addon/semi-full-screen/)

 **CAUTION: This version of Semi-Full Screen is not tested on Mac OS and Ubuntu (Linux).
-It is probably glitchy or simply not work at all.
-Use it at your own risk.**
+It is probably glitchy or simply not work at all.**

 ![screenshot](https://web.archive.org/web/20181013030904if_/https://addons.cdn.mozilla.net/user-media/previews/full/173/173740.png?modified=1530209326)